Build your kingdom all your life

 “Who then can be saved?”

-Jesus is Gospel for the ones who think we’ve been left behind.
+Jesus is Gospel for the ones who’ve been left behind.

-Jesus is Gospel for people that had been crushed by the State and by the Church.
+Jesus is Gospel for ones who’ve had been crushed by the State and by the Church.

 Jesus is Gospel for people who waste their perfume trying to show how sorry they are, how deep the ache in their heart is.

-Jesus stands in a room and sees the people who aren’t making it, not really.
+Jesus sees the people who aren’t making it

 Jesus sees Mary, who doesn’t want to be a hostess, who wants to be a disciple and follower of the Rabbi like a man would get to be, and Jesus is delighted to buck the culture and teach her.